Achraf Hakimi: Personal life

-Hakimi is a Muslim who has performed the Umrah to Mecca multiple times.
-He speaks Spanish, Darija (Moroccan Arabic), French and English.

-Hakimi was married to Spanish actress Hiba Abouk from 2020 until 2023.
-She is of Tunisian descent.
+Hakimi was married to Spanish actress of Tunisian descent Hiba Abouk from 2020 until 2023.
 The couple have two sons, born in 2020 and 2022.
 On 27 March 2023, Abouk released a statement on her Instagram account confirming that the couple had previously separated, and that they were awaiting divorce proceedings.
 It was reported that Abouk requested more than half of Hakimi's assets and fortune, although the assets are allegedly held in his mother's name.
 The claim was later disproven as fake news.

 Following Hakimi's performances at the 2022 FIFA World Cup in Qatar, a football stadium in Ksar el-Kebir was named after him.
 He was named Arab Sportsman of the Year for 2022 at the Joy Awards in Riyadh.

+On 12 October 2023, Hakimi, Didier Drogba, Mikel John Obi and Sadio Mané were selected as draw assistants for the final draw of the 2023 Africa Cup of Nations.

+Legal

 On 3 March 2023, Hakimi was indicted by an investigating judge in Paris over an allegation of rape of a 24-year-old woman, and placed under judicial supervision.
 He was banned from contacting his alleged victim but allowed to leave French territory.
 Hakimi's lawyer, Fanny Colin, has stated that his client strongly denies these allegations.

-In October 2023, together with PSG players Randal Kolo Muani, Ousmane Dembélé and Layvin Kurzawa, Hakimi was handed a one-match suspension for participating in offensive chants following a victory against rivals Marseille.

-On 12 October 2023, Hakimi, Didier Drogba, Mikel John Obi and Sadio Mané were selected as Draw Assistants for the Final Draw of the TotalEnergies Africa Cup of Nations Cote d'Ivoire 2023.
+On 19 June 2026, an appeals court in France announced that Hakimi would face charges for rape.
+France's highest court in criminal matters rejected Hakimi's appeal on 23 September 2026, upholding the decision that the footballer will stand trial for rape.